5 Young Native Americans On What Indigenous Peoples Day Means To Them

 And some other U.S. cities ― like Denver, Seattle, and recently, Austin and Salt Lake City ― as well as states like Vermont and Hawaii, will also be celebrating Indigenous Peoples Day.

-But the decision is particularly notable in Los Angeles, as it is the U.S. city with the second-largest percentage of Native Americans after New York City.
+But the decision is particularly notable in Los Angeles, as it is the U.S. city with the second-largest number of Native Americans, after New York City.
 While the name change won’t officially take effect until 2019, many Native Americans are already celebrating Indigenous Peoples Day in Los Angeles this Oct.
 9.

 The name change follows years of advocacy by local Native leaders and young people, according to Marcos Aguilar, head of Semillas Community Schools, which mainly serves indigenous students.
 At the August city council meeting, young Native organizers gathered at Los Angeles City Hall to dance and sing in Native languages.

-Note: CORRECTION: A previous version of this article stated Los Angeles had the second largest percentage of Native Americans of any U.S. city.
-In fact, it has the second largest number of Native Americans, after New York.